Sacramento California, USA Travel Guide

 Sacramento's outdoor spaces offer various activities.

 American River Parkway (Easy): Paved, multi-use trail spanning over 32 miles.
-Jedediah Smith Memorial Trail: Longer routes for sustained exercise.
+Jedediah Smith Memorial Trail: Longer journeys for sustained exercise.
 Nearby State Parks (Moderate): Dirt trails for hiking and mountain biking with elevation changes.

 Engage with Sacramento's culture through various hands-on and observational experiences.